 These barriers can mean people don’t get around to starting for years after they meant to.
 Back in 2008, I was a resident having just purchased my home.
 I didn’t have a lot of cash to invest, and no idea how to go about starting…if only micro-investment apps had been around, I may have been able to get in on the best time to invest during my lifetime.

-You may not have enough money yet to consider it worthwhile investing, and brokerage fees will be an unreasonable amount of your investment amount.
+You may not have enough money yet to consider it worthwhile investing, and brokerage fees will be an unreasonable percentage of your investment amount.

 There is nothing like being invested in the stock market already to truly understand your risk profile.
-We all like to think we would hold strong and not sell at the worst possible time at the bottom of the market, but history tells us its human nature to lose nerve and do just that.
+We all like to think we would hold strong and not sell at the worst possible time.
+History tells us its human nature to lose nerve and do just that (sell at the bottom).

 What Is Micro Investing?

 I am an advocate for micro-investing before you have REAL money spare.
 Putting small amounts of money into the market automatically and experiencing the ups and downs and related emotions of volatility.

 There are some apps that literally sweep electronic spare change (eg the 50c after buying a $4.50 coffee).
 This sounds useful for hopeless savers and broke students to save tiny amounts, but consider the fee structure carefully.
 Others you can set a direct debit up, from as little as $1.

 Once you have experienced your precious savings (no matter how small) reducing suddenly and unpredictably a few times, you notice the pattern that it always comes up again – and often rewards you for holding on tight.
 If you do lose your nerve and take your money out, this is much better with a few hundred invested than a few thousand.
 You will also have a much better understanding of your likely behaviour in a big stock market crash.
 This information can be used to design a more conservative portfolio with lower volatility.